Esri/i3s-spec/docs/1.7/slpk_hashtable.cmn.md

 	}
 ```
 5. Write this sorted array as the last file of the SLPK archive (last entry in the ZIP central directory).
 The file must be named  `@specialIndexFileHASH128@`.
 Each array element is 24-bytes long, and includes the following restrictions:
-   - 16 bytes for the MD5-digest and 8 bits for the offset
+   - 16 bytes for the MD5-digest and 8 bits for the offset.
-   - Must be in little-endian order
+   - Must be in little-endian order.
-   - Must **not** contain padding
+   - Must **not** contain padding.
-   - Must  **not** contain a header
+   - Must  **not** contain a header.
 ## To read SLPK hash table
 1. Convert the input path to the canonical path and compute its MD5 hash (i.e. key).